Worldwide Guide to Women in Leadership

 Member of the Island Council 2000-05, Vera Amelia Lupton-Christian became Acting Mayor and Chief Executive Officer, after the former mayor (her brother, Steve Christian) was one of the many male islanders convicted of rapes and other sexual abuse of children, but one month later, she was defeated by Jay Warren, the only of the defendants to be acquitted of the charges.
 From 2001 she was Police Officer. (b.
 1954-).

 A lecturer at Puerto Rico's University she was President of the Commission of Transition 2004-05.
-As Secretary of State she runs the daily government business and is deputy to the governor, who is the chief executive.
+As Secretary of State she ran the daily government business and is deputy to the governor, the chief executive.

 Commissioner of Public works and Public Housing of Curaçao 1998-99, Commissioner of Education, Sport and Cultural Affairs 1999-2002, Minister of Education and Culture of the Nederlandse Antillen 2002-03 and Commissioner of Public Enterprises and Public Housing 2004-05 of Curaçao.
 From 2005 Leader of De Partido Antia Restrukturá (PAR).
-Also Minister of General Affairs and External Relations.
+Also Minister of General Affairs and External Relations until 2010 when the Netherlands Antilles was abolished and substituted by the lands of Curaçao and Sint Marten within the Kingdom of the Netherlands.
+Her party won the elections in Curaçao but an alterative coalition was formed.

 Chairperson of the Liberal Parliamentary Group 1999-2001, Member of the Speaker's Conference 1999-2000, Chairperson of the Finance Committee 1999-2001, first Vice-speaker 2000-01 and 2005-07, Speaker 2001-05 and Party Chairperson from 2004. (b.
 1956-).